Skip to footer content

 Recurring Jobs

-//Recurring jobs fire many times on the specified CRON schedule.
+// Recurring jobs fire many times based on a specified CRON schedule.

-//Recurring jobs fire many times on the specified CRON schedule.
+// Recurring jobs fire many times based on a specified CRON schedule.

 Delayed Jobs

-//Delayed jobs are executed only once too, but not immediately, after a certain specific interval.
+// Delayed jobs are executed only once but after a specified interval.

-//Delayed jobs are executed only once too, but not immediately, after a certain specific interval.
+// Delayed jobs are executed only once but after a specified interval.

 Dim jobId = BackgroundJob.Schedule(Sub() Console.WriteLine("Delayed!"), TimeSpan.FromDays(7))